daramji777/Data100/GettingStartedwithR.md

-# These were the results of the Practice and the Challenge Problems
+# Graphs for Practice and the Challenge Problem
-This is the graph for the practice exercise
+This is the graph for the practice
 ![](Practice.PNG)

 This is the graph for the challenge problem